 Have a Backup Plan

-Do you have digital wallets setup so you can easily make online purchases without a physical card should you need to?
+Do you have a mobile wallet setup so you can easily make purchases without a physical card?
 Is there a friend or family member you can contact if you’re in a bind?
-This is especially important if you’re traveling abroad and it’s best to be over-prepared then under.
+This is especially important if you’re traveling abroad; it’s best to be over-prepared then under.

 Thieves can spot wallets and purses from a mile away.
 Wear pants with zippers or go for the jacket with concealed pockets on the inside; opt for security over style.
-Limiting the cards and cash that you’re carrying, in conjunction with placing payment methods in an inconspicuous area, can help keep your money safe.
+Limiting the cards and cash that you’re carrying and placing payment methods in an inconspicuous area can help keep your money safe.

-Visit aplusfcu.org/balance to gain access to free resources covering a wide variety of topics, including tips for starting the New Year right and traveling.
+Visit aplusfcu.org/balance to gain access to free resources covering a wide variety of topics, including tips for traveling and help finding the right credit card.